Emergent Graphical Conventions in a Visual Communication Game: Introduction

-First, we model a multi-agent visual communication game and propose a learning framework, wherein the sender and the receiver evolves jointly.
+First, we model a multi-agent visual communication game and propose a learning framework, wherein the sender and the receiver evolve jointly.
 This visual communication game is an alternating sequential decision-making process, in which the sender generates a sequence of strokes step by step, terminated by the receiver.
-In contrast to discretized tokens in prior work, strokes can be naturally parametrized in a continuous space~\cite{ha2018neural,huang2019learning} such that the derivatives of learning objectives can be more effectively back-propagated through communication channels~\cite{foerster2016learning}.
-We further derive a novel training surrogate for multi-agent reinforcement learning based on a joint value function and the eligibility trace method~\cite{sutton2018reinforcement}.
-In experiments, we empirically demonstrate that such an integration of function approximation and Monte Carlo sampling in sequential communication facilitates the agents to be aware of the correlation between complex and simple sketches, hereby enabling a smooth abstraction process.
+In contrast to discretized tokens in prior work, strokes can be continuously parametrized \citep{ha2018neural,huang2019learning} such that the derivatives of learning objectives can be more effectively back-propagated through communication channels \citep{foerster2016learning}.
+We further derive a novel training surrogate for multi-agent reinforcement learning based on a joint value function and the eligibility trace method \citep{sutton2018reinforcement}.
+This differs from the REINFORCE-based surrogate in prior works on early-terminable sequential communication \citep{cao2018emergent,evtimova2018emergent} and the TD learning method in the literature of multi-agent turn-taking games, wherein each agent has its own value function and has to model the value of others \citep{wen2019probabilistic}.
+In experiments, we empirically demonstrate that our integration of function approximation and Monte Carlo sampling facilitates the agents' awareness of the correlation between complex and simple sketches, thereby enabling a smooth abstraction process.

 Second, we define essential properties in studying evolved sketches.
-Specifically, we define \textit{iconicity}~\cite{fay2014iconicity} as the drawings exhibiting high visual resemblance to the corresponding images, such that they are proximal to the latter when measured on the high-level embedding of a general-purpose visual system; we define \textit{symbolicity}~\cite{fay2018create} as these drawings being consistently separable in the high-level visual embedding, which facilitates new communication participants to easily distinguish between categories without grounding them to referents; we define \textit{semanticity}~\cite{harispe2015semantic} as the topography of the high-level embedding space of the drawings being strongly correlated to that of images, such that semantically similar instances and categories lie close to each other in the embedding space.
-Of note, this is not the only way to define these cognitive concepts; our intention is to align readers on critical concepts in our work.
+Specifically, we define \textit{iconicity} \citep{fay2014iconicity} as the drawings exhibiting high visual resemblance to the corresponding images, such that they are proximal to the latter when measured on the high-level embedding of a general-purpose visual system; we define \textit{symbolicity} \citep{fay2018create} as these drawings being consistently separable in the high-level visual embedding, which facilitates new communication participants to easily distinguish between categories without grounding them to referents; and we define \textit{semanticity} \citep{harispe2015semantic} as the topography of the high-level embedding space of the drawings being strongly correlated to that of images, such that semantically similar instances and categories lie close to each other in the embedding space.
+Of note, this is not the only way to define these cognitive concepts; we intend to align readers on critical concepts in our work.